 The Management Years

 Sandy realized that appealing to people’s emotions was also important in corporate communications.
-In her late 20s, she became the director of operations at Grey Interactive.
-With 12 people reporting to her, she was responsible for everything from project management to performance reviews and later a restructuring that demanded she deliver news of a massive layoff.
+In her late 20s, she became the Director of Operations at Grey Interactive.
+With 24 people reporting to her, she was responsible for everything from marketing and project management to performance reviews and later a restructuring that demanded she deliver news of a massive layoff.
 Sandy needed to walk the line between professionalism and empathy, but no one had taught her how to do that.

 To prepare, she took courses through the Harvard School of Business and pursued self-directed studies of team communications, team management, meeting etiquette and flow, performance management, operations best practices, efficiency reporting, production management and more.
-In a later role as e-commerce manager for the B.C.
-Lottery Corp, Sandy’s assembled knowledge of communications strategy and emotional appeal helped her to win retailers’ support and launch Canada’s first e-gaming platform, “PlayNow.”
+In a later marketing role with B.C.
+Lottery Corp, Sandy leveraged her marketing and communications strategy skills to win retailers’ support and launch Canada’s first e-gaming platform, “PlayNow.”

 The Transition Years

 By her mid-30s, Sandy was married with two young children and decided to leave the corporate world in order to spend more time with her children.
 Launching NEXT Marketing Agency from a bedroom office, she wrote her “Momlogy” (a list of motherhood goals) and began to redesign her life and career to suit her family objectives.
+In just a few years, providing marketing strategy and implementation to some of Canada’s most loved brands, Sandy remarkably grew her business out of the bedroom and into a downtown award-winning agency.
 Being a mompreneur shone a new light on Sandy’s relationship.
-Far from being supportive, her husband was abusive and narcissistic.
 She decided to end the marriage and raise the children as a single mom.

 The dual demands of needing to communicate with her ex on parental matters and of needing to grow her business to support her children, left Sandy feeling challenged and emotionally spent.
 Convinced that better communication was key, she began to study the psychology of motivational behaviour.
-She worked with therapists, studied neuro linguistics, and read everything from Robert Cialdini’s Influence: The Psychology of Persuasion and Nobel Prize-Winning Psychologist Daniel Kahneman’s Heuristics and Biases: The Psychology of Intuitive Judgement to the Magic Power of Emotional Appeal by Roy Garn.
-As she deepened her knowledge, her understanding of Decision Drivers™ began to form.
+She consulted with therapists, studied neurolinguistics, and read everything from Robert Cialdini’s Influence: The Psychology of Persuasion and Nobel Prize-Winning Psychologist Daniel Kahneman’s Heuristics and Biases: The Psychology of Intuitive Judgement to the Magic Power of Emotional Appeal by Roy Garn.
+As she deepened her knowledge, her understanding of Emotional Magnetism™ began to form.

 The Growth Years

-Applying Decision Drivers™ yielded results.
-Family communication became less stressful for Sandy, and her keen ability to zero in on a client’s Decision Driver™ saw her win almost every pitch.
-NEXT became one of British Columbia’s fastest growing companies, but by the time Sandy was in her 40s a serious health issue arose.
-Needing a change of pace, she accepted an offer from one of her clients, Wesgroup Equipment, to come in-house and execute the strategic marketing plan she’d developed for them at NEXT.
+Applying Emotional Magnetism™ yielded results.
+Family communication became less stressful for Sandy, and her keen ability to zero in on a client’s Emotional Magnet™ saw her win almost every pitch.
+NEXT became one of British Columbia’s fastest growing companies.
+By her 40s, Sandy needed more challenge and she accepted an offer from one of her clients, Wesgroup Equipment, to come in-house and execute the strategic marketing plan she’d developed for them at NEXT.

-After a successful rebrand launch and a thorough assessment of the company’s marketing and communications, Sandy created a communication and customer service standards training program and trained every employee.
-It was her first foray into creating a communications training program, and she loved it.
+After a thorough assessment of the company’s marketing and communications, Sandy revitalized the brand aligning the business strategy to the new marketing strategy, created a strategic communication and customer service standards training program and trained every employee, personally.
+It was her first foray into creating a customer experience communications training program, and she loved it.
 The impact was immediately visible, and employees often told Sandy that her training had helped them in their personal communications at home.
 Sandy could relate.
-She and her partner Kris were using Decision Drivers™ daily to create a love and trust that neither had previously thought possible.
+She and her partner Kris were using Emotional Magnetism™ daily to create a love and trust that neither had previously thought possible.

-Sandy decided that helping people to communicate more effectively and make meaningful connections in their personal and professional lives was the work of her future.
-Donning her entrepreneur hat once again, Sandy launched NEXT Impact Press, authored BRAND CHATTER™: 5 Simple Steps to Stand Out and Grow Sales (a popular tool for entrepreneurs) and became certified as a Neuro-Linguistic Programming for Sales practitioner.
+Always looking for impact through her work, Sandy decided that helping people to communicate more effectively and make meaningful connections with their customers and personal relationships the work of her future.
+Donning her entrepreneur hat once again, Sandy launched NEXT Impact Press, authored BRAND CHATTER™: 5 Simple Steps to Stand Out and Grow Sales (a popular tool for entrepreneurs) and became certified as a Corporate Trainer and Neuro-Linguistic Programming Practitioner.